indika/blog/_posts/2014-01-11-cooking-with-chef.md

 - a preferred text editor
 - and a source bag

-Notice how this creates the structure for me.
-And I fully specify the source.
+Notice how this creates the file structure for me.

 {% highlight json %}